EtiamNullam/vim-todotxt-syntax/README.md

 # TODOTXT for Vim

-This simple syntax for vim allows for easy creation of simple TODO files.
+This syntax plugin for vim allows for easy creation of simple `TODO` files.

 ![Preview](Images/Preview.jpg)